NickHoward1/Splunk/README.md

 <b>What is the ProcessId of the process that created this malicious task?</b><br>
 <b>Answer:</b> 5816<br>
-<b>Filter:</b> First filter (Searched within messsage)<br>
+<b>Filter:</b> First Filter (Searched within messsage)<br>
-<b>why?:</b> I was asked to search for the process ID, for a SOC analayst this will allow me to investigate further and see what executable launched it,
+<b>Why?:</b> I was asked to search for the process ID, for a SOC analayst this will allow me to investigate further and see what executable launched it,
 which user ran it, command-line arguments, parent/child processes, associated network connections, hashes and file paths. <br>

 <b>What is the name of the parent process for the process that created this malicious task?</b><br>
 <b>Answer:</b> cmd.exe<br>
-<b>Filter:</b>  Second filter
+<b>Filter:</b>  Second Filter <br>
-<b>Why?:</b> Finding the parent process name will help me understand how the attack started, what launched the malware and whether it was user-driven, scripted, or automated.<br> <b>

-Note:</b> The malicous attack will not appear by itself, something will have created it and will look like... cmd.exe, powershell.exe, xscript.exe.<br> Once I have found the Process ID: search for - Parent Process Name - Command Line - User account - File path - Hash - Network activity
+<b>Why?:</b> Finding the parent process name will help me understand how the attack started, what launched the malware and whether it was user-driven, scripted, or automated.<br>         <b>Note:</b> The malicous attack will not appear by itself, something will have created it and will look like... cmd.exe, powershell.exe, xscript.exe.<br> Once I have found the Process ID search for: - Parent Process Name - Command Line - User account - File path - Hash - Network activity

-<b>Which local group did the attacker enumerate during discovery??</b><br>
+<b>Which local group did the attacker enumerate during discovery?</b><br>
 <b>Answer:</b> Administrators <br>
-<b> Filter:</b>
-<b>Why?:</b>
+<b>Filter:</b> Third Filter
+<b>Why?:</b> The look up was to see which local group the attacker looked up to gather information about the system.
+Trying to discover who has admin access, what users exist, privileges and how the system is configured, this gives them a better position to move laterally once they are in. <br>
+<b>Note:</b> Attackers usually run commands such as Get-LocalGroup or net Localgroup.

-<b>What is the name of the user account created by the attacker for persistence?</b><br>
+<b>What is the name of the workstation from which the Threat Actor logged into this host?</b><br>
-<b>Answer:</b> I used filter index="linux-alert" "*add*"<br>
+<b>Answer:</b> DEV-QA-SERVER <br>
+<b>Filter:</b> Last Filter
+<b>Why?:</b> It is important to identify the workstation name so we can determine the source system the attacker used to gain access to the environment.
+This workstation may already be compromised, contain malware, be the initial infection point, or be used for lateral movement across the network.
+As a SOC Level 1 Analyst, I would escalate the incident to the SOC Level 2 team and begin the remediation process by helping contain the threat, such as isolating the affected host to prevent further spread across the environment.
+This would then support the eradication and recovery phases of the incident response process.

 <h2>Outcome</h2>